 In 2014, Karen Rogan from Co.
-Galway sustained a T9 spinal cord injury when she suffered a spinal stoke soon after the birth of her twin girls Tess and Roisin.
+Galway sustained a T9 spinal cord injury when she suffered a spinal stroke soon after the birth of her twin girls Tess and Roisin.

 As a result of the spinal stroke, Karen was paralysed from the waist down.